 At one time, the theater, The Majestic Theatre, was a vaudeville house.
-While a brief search by theater buffs didn’t discover anything concrete, it’s likely that later starts such as the Marx Brothers and W.C.
+While a brief search by theater buffs didn’t discover anything concrete, it’s likely that popular vaudeville acts such as the Marx Brothers and W.C.
 Fields played there between the theater’s opening in 1908 and the late 1920s.
-Being on the then passenger rail lines between CHicago, Milwaukee, and the Twin Cities, gaps in performing schedules between those cities leave open a tantalizing possibility.
+Being on the then passenger rail lines between Chicago, Milwaukee, and the Twin Cities, gaps in performing schedules between those cities leave open a tantalizing possibility.

 Changing the marquee was another job I was frequently saddled with: being a tall guy, I had a distinct advantage.
-The marquee usually only changed once a week; in the earlier days of my employment there, it changed several times a week — it was an older theater and only had one screen.
-The foot-tall plastic letters were kept on a large table in the basement – an open room with several doors — then storage rooms for cups and napkins, a tool room/workshop, and a junk room — to what in former times were dressing rooms.
-The words had to be planned out to make sure it fit in the available space, then stacked in a box.
-The ladder would have to be taken out the back door and around the corner to the front of the building: two people carrying a ten-foot tall aluminum ladder through the auditorium while a film was being shown would be more than a little distracting.
+The marquee usually only changed once a week; in the earlier days of my employment there, it changed several times a week — it was an older theater and only had one screen, so to maximize potential, it showed several different films over the course of one week, each for only a couple of days.
+The foot-tall plastic letters for the marquee were kept on a large table in the basement.
+The Majestic’s basement at that time was a central room backstage with several doors.
+At the time I worked there these were storage rooms for cups, napkins, and other supplies; a tool room/workshop; and a junk storage room.
+In former times those rooms had been dressing rooms for the performers.
+The words on the marquee had to be planned out to make sure everything fit in the available space.
+The letters were then stacked in a box and lugged to the lobby.
+The ladder would have to be taken out the back door and around the corner to the front of the building: two people carrying a rattling, ten-foot tall aluminum ladder through the auditorium while a film was being shown would be more than a little distracting.

 One film I can’t help but remember is “Hail Mary”, a modern re-imagining of the story of the mother of Jesus Christ.
 So outraged were many conservative Catholics by this film that break-ins had been reported in many cities across the United States, and intentional damage to the film itself was common in such events.
 We spent an entire day going around the theater, looking for ways in and plugging up the holes.
 Even the manhole cover outside, which led into the Majestic’s basement, was secured from the inside as a precaution.
 On the day we first began showing Hail Mary, a crowd of about a dozen protesters with signs showed up to picket, followed immediately by our call to local news outlets.
 The coverage that followed helped give much notoriety and a significant boost in ticket sales to an otherwise unremarkable film, and brought some excitement to the lives of the theater staff for a few days.